O11WL1D/16_bit_computer/README.md

 Here you may find a log for the overall design of the computer.
 Module specific notes may be found in said modules folder.

+12/31/2021

+Total number of pages filled in computer journal: 40

+I have attached a photo of the latest progress made on the computer.
+Pictured is the AND and OR logic circuit, nearly complete.
+Note the massive size for the relatively small portion of the computer.
+After building a portion of the alu with a helper, I am starting to rethink building the computer using breadboards.
+The assembly takes too long by hand, and I imagine that breadboards are far more expensive than the small amounts of plastic used in PCBS.
+I think that any additional costs associated with utilizing a PCB design service would be covered in the amount saved by not using breadboards.
+Its possible that the difficulty of learning how to design PCBs is greatly exaggerated in my head and that that is the way to go for prototyping.

+I have also discovered that when it comes to wired circuits,  it is better to break the circuit apart into small pieces and then use a different color for each piece, rather than color code according to the expected usage of the  wire; i.e. register data, control signal, eect ect.

+Currently I am working on a way to incorporate a multiplication chip into the computer.
+I was having issues finding an eeprom with enough addresses to multiply and divide two 16 bit values, and return a 16 bit result, so I think I may need to resort  to using a ram chip that is written upon booting the computer by the raspi.
+Also, after taking computer organization 2, I realize that I may need to make the mult chip return a 32 bit value, and have the option to store the high and low words in certain registers.

+Currently I am doing most of my work in a paper notebook, so not all of the progress made is present on my github.
+Instead of scanning my computer journal, I’ll detail the total number of pages filled out with each update.
+I may get more progress done on the computer during winter break.

 8-21-2021